-The Burma Valley minefield was completely cleared and handed over to the local authorities for productive agricultural use in June 2015.
+The 636 821m2 Burma Valley minefield was completely cleared by NPA and handed over to the local authorities for productive agricultural use in June 2015.
 ZIMAC QC Teams continue to carryout post clearance on all areas cleared by the NMC Unit and the two demining partners.
-Since the start of operations up to December 2016, an area of 2,739,198m2 (28km liner distance) was cleared by HALO Trust and ZIMAC QM Team conducted Post Clearance Inspection of the area expected to be handed over to the local authorities in due course after a few portions noted on the QC have been attended to.
+Since the start of operations up to December 2016, an area of 2,739,198m2 (28km Mukumbura to Chigango Stretch) was cleared by HALO Trust and ZIMAC QM Team conducted Post Clearance Inspection of the area expected to be handed over to the local authorities in due course after a few portions noted on the QC have been attended to.